10 Best Cities & Towns Near Berlin Not to Miss

 Top attractions in Lubeck:

-• Old Town: a well-preserved medieval Old Town featuring charming streets and Gothic architecture, including the impressive Lubeck Town Hall
+• Old Town: a well-preserved medieval Old Town featuring charming streets and Gothic architecture, including the impressive Lubeck Town Hall, is one of the top things to see in Lübeck

 • Lübeck Cathedral and St. Mary’s Church: the impressive Gothic church and Cathedral